 A third-year astronomy graduate student in Department of Physics and Astronomy at Georgia State University.
-As I have a huge interest in the structure formation and chemical evolution of the Milky Way, I have been working with Dr. Sebastien Lépine to study the kinematics of K dwarfs in the Galactic disk and local halo using SUPERBLINK proper motion catalog.
-I am a ASTR 1010/1020 lab instructor as a teaching assistant.
+As I have a huge interest in the structure formation and chemical evolution of the Milky Way, I have been working with Dr. Sebastien Lépine to study the kinematics of K and M dwarfs in the Galactic disk and local halo using SUPERBLINK catalog and Gaia Data Release 2.
+I'm a graduate astronomy lab coordinator, and a ASTR 1010/1020 lab instructor.
 I enjoy walking with a cup of coffee (or tea, occasionally), watching movies, reading books, and taking photos.

 • Ph.D. student in Astronomy, Georgia State University, the United States, 2016 - Current